8 Inventory management techniques for manufacturing

 Choosing the right method for your business will depend on various factors, including the type of products you sell, your customer demand, and your budget.

-8 Inventory management techniques for manufacturing
+8 inventory management techniques

 1. FIFO — first in, first out

-This system helps ensure that the oldest products are used first and reduces the chance of spoilage or obsolescence.
-FIFO is an inventory valuation method in which assets are sold, used, or disposed of in the order in which they are produced or acquired.
-This method is often used for accounting purposes, providing a more accurate picture of an organization’s inventory levels and costs.
+This technique helps ensure that the oldest products are used first, reducing the chance of spoilage or obsolescence.
+FIFO is an inventory valuation method in which assets are sold, used, or disposed of in the order in which they are acquired.

 2. LIFO — last-in, first-out